wp-plugins/k2f-wrapper-for-wordpress/readme.txt

 == Changelog ==

+= 1.4 =
+* Fixed crash in previous version.

+= 1.3 =
+* Parameter hotfix can be disarmed.
+* Fixed issue with wordpress not fully loading prior to framework load.

 = 1.0 =
 * Fixed issue with output buffering in WordPress.
 * Created options page to manage K2F path and K2F debug mode.